The Foundational Starting Point

 Goodness and evil are defined by God in his Word, and so when looking to determine the morality of abortion, one must start with Scripture.5 Psalm 139:16 says, “Your eyes saw my unformed substance; in your book were written, every one of them, the days that were formed for me, when as yet there was none of them.”
 God takes value in life in the womb and has preplanned all the days of each person.
 This Scripture points to the truth that even the baby in the womb of the mother is valuable to God, and he has purposes for their specific life.
 In Jeremiah 1:5, the prophet talks about God knowing him in the womb and appointing him as a prophet to the nations.
 The biblical evidence illustrates the value of human life even in the earliest stage of fertilization, for even there God knows the human.
 The text does not say he knew something less than human in the womb, no it says he actually knew Jeremiah, the human prophet chosen by God.
 Consequently, it is not a stretch to say the tolerance of abortion is as evil in the sight of God as the systematic genocide performed by Adolf Hitler of Nazi Germany.6

 In the case of Jeremiah, not only does God know him, but he also has a plan for him before he was born.
 Therefore, not only is life in the womb known by God but it is also special to God and for specific preordained purposes determined by Him.
 Scientific fact has also shown life begins at the moment of fertilization.
 Since God has created humans in His image, which means they are His representatives, and since babies in the womb are humans, then anytime they are aborted, the death of a representative of God has occurred.
 Life in the womb is special in the eyes of the true and living God.
 It is the taking of innocent life to kill such a person and it is nothing short of murder to take life.
-Certainly, if an operation must be performed to save the mother’s life and the child dies, then that death is tragic but not murder.
-However, very clearly from Scripture, it is seen to kill babies in the womb is evil in the sight of God.
+Very clearly from Scripture, it is seen to kill babies in the womb is evil in the sight of God.